HomeWomanism/Feminismfemale health civil rights

 The answer is no. When you find yourself consistently questioning whether someone respects your autonomy, it’s a sign to step back and reassess.

-I once read this somewhere: The minute you start googling a person’s behavior take your concerns seriously.
+I once read these wise words somewhere: The minute you start googling a person’s behavior take your concerns seriously.

 Why This Matters for Black Women